 If you’re at the consumer level and you’re only asking superficial questions, you’re going to miss out on this changing marketplace.

 You should be surveying your clients at every level.
+Not only to measure your customer lifetime value but also because surveys are a tool for customers to learn about the priorities of a service provider.
 You need to know not only how well your products and services are performing but how your customers feel about your business.

 Modern customers want to feel connected to a brand in the new marketplace.
 They want to know that a brand is doing good in the world.
-They also want to know that the stakeholders in your business believe in the brand as well.
+They also want to know that the stakeholders on the front lines of your business believe in the brand as well.

 Take our advice on the art of an effective customer satisfaction survey before you build your own feedback form.
 Here are a few tools to consider when building one.

 Zoho’s survey tool is perfectly integrated into their CRM.
 If you’re already using the Zoho CRM platform, you can collect data that you can turn around and use immediately.
 Real-time data collection allows you to make changes to improve a customer’s experience as soon as you see an issue.

 The Zoho Survey allows for 25 different question types.
 You’ll collect data that can shape your goals for the next period to coincide with what people want from you.